DoviniJ/GxEprsDummy/README.md

 ```

 3) DummyData.bed - This is also a binary file which cannot be read by humans.
-4) Bphe_discovery.txt - This is a .txt file which contains
+4) Bphe_discovery.txt - This is a .txt file which contains the following columns in order.
-* FID,
-* IID and
-* binary phenotype (1=controls, 2=cases)

-of the discovery sample as columns.
 The discovery dataset has 7916 individuals.
 Note that the file has no column headings.
+* FID
+* IID
+* binary phenotype (1=controls, 2=cases) of the discovery sample

 <!--- ![image](https://user-images.githubusercontent.com/131835334/236635016-88560176-a22a-4863-b200-4ddca8ca6980.png) -->
 ```
 1050405 1050405 1